The Artful Escape: Plot

 The fictional town of Calypso, Colorado is the birthplace of the deceased folk-music legend, Johnson Vendetti.
 On the 20th anniversary of his groundbreaking album during the 1970s, the town is holding a large festival, and Johnson's nephew, Francis Vendetti (Michael Johnston), is expected to play Johnson's folk songs at a concert.
 However, Francis struggles with living in the shadow of his uncle and follow folk music when he really wants to play rock music.
 The day before the concert, he meets an odd woman, Violetta (Caroline Kinley), who dares him to take risks, such as climbing a tree he had been scared of climbing before.
 She tells Francis to look for Lightman's before she heads off, despite Francis not knowing of any such place in Calypso.

 That night, Francis is visited by an alien Zomm (Jason Schwartzman) who tells him he must meet Lightman.
-Recalling Violetta's words, he follows Zomm to find Lightman (Carl Weathers), a guitarist that says he needs Francis to play as his opening act.
+Recalling Violetta's words, he follows Zomm to find Lightman (Carl Weathers in his final voice acting role), a guitarist that says he needs Francis to play as his opening act.
 Francis follows Lightman and Zomm through an impossible space below Calypso and finds himself in the Cosmic Extraordinary as they head towards the Cosmic Lung, Lightman's ship.
 Once there, Lightman explains that to travel through the Cosmic Extraordinary, they need to put on a show for the Glamourgonn (Courtenay Taylor) to gain clearance for the next station, which will be the only way Francis will be able to get back to Calypso in time for the concert.
 Francis discovers Violetta works as the head of Lightman's laser show but has reservations for Lightman's plans for Francis.